Eliphaz21/Car-Price-Prediction_using_Regression_machine-learning_Model/README.md

 - `brand`: one of `Toyota`, `Hyundai`, `Suzuki`, `BMW`, `Mercedes`, `Volkswagen`.
 - `fuel_type`: one of `petrol`, `diesel`, `hybrid`, `ev`.

-## 5. Frontend – user interface and validation
+## 5. Frontend – user interface and validation:

 The main frontend page is `templates/index.html`, served as **`GET /`** by FastAPI.
 It uses: